 While test scores provide one context for examining growth, student performance provides another, dramatic illustration of how Quest Forward Academy students develop skills that allow for meaningful engagement with their courses.
 This type of growth can also be clearly observed by the parents of our students, which is what is most frequently commented upon when comparing Quest Forward Academy experiences to students’ prior schools.

 We at Opportunity Education are highly motivated to formulate a way to measure the effectiveness of our methodology for students, without having to rely on external examinations.
-We are hard at work on developing a formal model of capability that will be driven by student performance within their courses.
-Drawing on classroom performance, performance on assignments, and the demonstration of learned skills and concepts, this model will ensure that students are on track to achieve goals outside and after their time in school.
+We are hard at work on developing a formal model of evaluating student efficacy, using their performance in course work and demonstrated competence.
+Drawing on classroom performance, performance on assignments, and the demonstration of learned skills and concepts, this model will demonstrate that students are on track to achieve goals outside and after their time in school.
 Once this model is in place, we will be able to assert with confidence that Quest Forward Learning students are achieving at their level of capability.

 Longer-term, the questions we hope to answer are:

-• Are they making good decisions in their lives?
+- Are they making focused, effective decisions in their lives?

 These later questions are ones that we will only begin to answer in the coming year, as our first graduates arrive at college in the fall.
 We will be able to fully answer them in another 6–8 years, as a meaningful number of these students finish college and enter the workforce.
 Until this data is available, we will continue to focus on how to measure growth in order to demonstrate the transformative potential of Quest Forward Learning.